-- Sprinkle or wet down soil or dust with water as long as it does not result in a wastewater discharge. - Use only dust suppressant chemicals that are approved by the local jurisdiction and/or state government such as those listed in Methods for Dust Control (Ecology, 2016b). - Avoid excessive and repeated applications of dust suppressant chemicals.
+- Sprinkle or wet down soil or dust with water as long as it does not result in a wastewater discharge. - Use only dust suppressant chemicals that are approved by the local jurisdiction and/or state government approved dust suppressant chemicals such as those listed in Alternatives to Hazardous Materials: Techniques for Dust Prevention and Suppression (Ecology, 2016b). - Avoid excessive and repeated applications of dust suppressant chemicals.
 Time the application of dust suppressants to avoid or minimize their wash-off by rainfall or human activity such as irrigation. - Apply stormwater containment to prevent the conveyance of sediment into storm drains or receiving waters. - Protect inlets/catch basins during application of dust suppressants. - Ecology prohibits the use of motor oil for dust control.
-Take care when using lignin derivatives and other high BOD chemicals in areas susceptible to contaminating surface water or groundwater. - Consult with Ecology and the local permitting authority on discharge permit requirements if the dust suppression process results in a wastewater discharge to the ground, groundwater, storm drain, or surface water. - Street gutters, sidewalks, driveways, and other paved surfaces in the immediate area of the activity must be swept regularly to collect and properly dispose of dust, dirt, loose debris, and garbage. - Install catch basin filter socks on site and in surrounding catch basins to collect sediment and debris.
+Take care when using lignin derivatives and other high BOD chemicals in areas susceptible to contaminating surface water or ground water. - Consult with Ecology and the local permitting authority on discharge permit requirements if the dust suppression process results in a wastewater discharge to the ground, ground water, storm drain, or surface water. - Street gutters, sidewalks, driveways, and other paved surfaces in the immediate area of the activity must be swept regularly to collect and properly dispose of dust, dirt, loose debris, and garbage. - Install catch basin filter socks on site and in surrounding catch basins to collect sediment and debris.
 Maintain the filters regularly to prevent plugging.